Growing Seasons for Beginners: A Beginner’s Guide to Better Harvests

 The number of days in your growing season equals the number of days between your last frost in the spring and your first frost in the fall.
 As long as you have those dates, you can figure out your growing season.

 If you use the Farmer’s Almanac website to find your first and last frost dates, it will also tell you the number of days in your growing season.
 Alternatively, you could count on a calendar but that is pretty tedious.
-A quick Google search of “how many days between ___ date and ___ date” will also give you the number of days in your growing season.
+A quick Google search of “how many days between ___ date and ___ date” will also give you the number of frost-free days in your growing season.

 Knowing this number is important when determining what plant varieties may work best for your area.
 But it’s not the only thing to consider when picking what fruits and vegetables you’d like to grow.
 It’s the starting point, but you will also want to consider your climate and how it relates to the days to maturity of the plant.